launchbadge/sqlx/sqlx-cli/README.md

 To make sure an accidentally-present `DATABASE_URL` environment variable or `.env` file does not result in `cargo build` (trying to) access the database, you can set the `SQLX_OFFLINE` environment variable to `true`.

+If you want to make this the default, just add it to your `.env` file. `cargo sqlx prepare` will still do the right thing and connect to the database.